Ivan the Terrible (novel)

-Ivan the Terrible is a children's novel by Anne Fine, published in 2007.
+Ivan the Terrible is a 2007 children's novel by Anne Fine.
 It won the Nestlé Children's Book Prize Silver Award.

 Plot

 It is Ivan's first day of school.
 He can only speak Russian and it's Boris's job to look after him and translate for him.
 St Edmund's is a civilized school, but Ivan isn't civilized.
 Boris knows that he is going to have trouble teaching Ivan.